Daylily-Informatics/daylily/README.md

 # Strongly Suggested >> PCUI

 > [PCUI](https://us-west-2.console.aws.amazon.com/parallelcluster/home?region=us-west-2#clusters) is a useful tool for managing all parallel clusters across AZ's.
 You can accomplish everything the `pcluster` cli allows, and in addition, much more convenient stackformation/log monitoring.
-Bonus: job monitoring and dynamic volume management!
+Bonus: job monitoring, dynamic volume management & integrated budget/cost monitoring (`daylily` adds to this budget enforcement and finer grained cost tracking).

 # Steps